stuffmattdoes/MouseOverParallax.js/README.md

 # MouseOverParallax.js
-Simple mouse position-based element parallax
+Simple parallaxing based on your mouse position relative to the element.